Insurance Law

 Justice Germain pointed out that it is not enough to repeat that one has acted in good faith to justify such omissions.
 In the Court’s opinion, these elements clearly demonstrate Paul-Hus’ intention to conceal his true state of health in order to deceive Sun Life and thus obtain the desired insurance coverage.
 He could not have been unaware that his symptoms and the investigation in progress were of such a nature as to significantly influence the insurer’s decision to accept the risk, and his evasive answers to the questionnaire are perplexing.

-Materiality in terms of risk
+Materiality in Terms of Risk

 Finally, as Sun Life met its burden of proof by demonstrating the impact of the undeclared facts on its assessment of the risk with the help of an underwriting expert, Justice Germain declared the insurance policy null and void ab initio.